e2b-dev/e2b-cookbook/examples/anthropic-managed-agents/python/IMPLEMENTATION.md

 )
 ```

-4. If `event.data.type == "session.status_run_started"`, start the worker process if it is not already running.
+4. If `event.data.type == "session.status_run_started"`, start a worker process when capacity is available.
 5. Return `204` for accepted webhook deliveries.

-Also implement `health()` so setup can confirm the webhook sandbox is serving HTTP.
+Also implement `health()` so setup can confirm the webhook sandbox is serving HTTP and see the
+current worker count.
+The webhook sandbox should support file-backed config in `/mnt/session` so a
+resumed sandbox can receive updated environment keys, signing keys, idle timeout, and log level
+without rebuilding the template.

 ## 9. App-Owned Webhook Routing